awsdocs/amazon-ec2-user-guide-windows/doc_source/automated-upgrades.md

 1. Take an EBS snapshot of the volume and copy the snapshot ID onto a clipboard for later use\.
 For more information about creating an EBS snapshot, see [Creating an EBS Snapshot](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ebs-creating-snapshot.html) in the *Amazon Elastic Compute Cloud User Guide*\.

 1. Attach the instance profile to the EC2 source instance\.
 This allows Systems Manager to communicate with the EC2 instance and run commands on it after it is added to the AWS Systems Manager service\.
-For this example, we named the role `SSM-EC2-Profile-Role` with the `AmazonEc2RoleSSM` policy attached to the role\.
-See [ Create an Instance Profile for Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-configuring-access-role.html)\.
+For this example, we named the role `SSM-EC2-Profile-Role` with the `AmazonEC2RoleForSSM` policy attached to the role\.
+See [Create an IAM Instance Profile for Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-instance-profile.html) in the *AWS Systems Manager User Guide*\.

-1. From the Systems Manager console, select **Managed Instances** under **Shared Resources** in the left navigation pane\.
+1. From the AWS Systems Manager console, select **Managed Instances** under **Shared Resources** in the left navigation pane\.
 Verify that your EC2 instance is visible\.
 If you don't see your instance, wait a few minutes and it should appear\.
-Otherwise, reconfirm that the AWS Systems Manager prerequisites have been met\.
+Otherwise, reconfirm that the Systems Manager prerequisites have been met\.

 1. In the left navigation pane under **Actions**, select **Automation**\.